-Symptom Cause Remedy The battery may not be charged 1 Charge the battery. enough.
-2 Switch on the power.
-Is the power switched on? ▶ Press the on-off button to switch the power on.
-No data are shown on the on-board computer when you press the on-off Is the battery charged? ▶ If the battery is fitted to the pedelec and is being charged, it cannot be switched on.
+Symptom Cause Remedy The battery may not be charged enough.
+Charge the battery.
+Switch on the power.
+Is the power switched on?
+Press the on-off button to switch the power on.
+No data are shown on the on-board computer when you press the on-off Is the battery charged?
+If the battery is fitted to the pedelec and is being charged, i cannot be switched on.
 Interrupt charging. button on the battery.
-Is the connector fitted to the power cable correctly? ► Check that the power cable connector has not been disconnected.
+Is the connector fitted to the power cable correctly?
+Check that the power cable connector has not been disconnected.
 If this is not the case, contact your specialist dealer.
 A component may be connected which the system is unable to recognise.
 Contact specialist dealer.
-The selected gear level is not shown on the onboard computer.
-The gear level is only shown if the electronic gear shift is used. ► Check that the power cable connector has not been disconnected.
+The selected gear level is not shown on the on- board computer.
+The gear level is only shown if the electronic gear shift is used.
+Check that the power cable connector has not been disconnected.
 If this is not the case, contact your specialist dealer.
 The gear shift will switch automatically when the pedelec starts up again after a stop.
 In the case of pedelecs with an electronic hub gear, the pedelec is set to automatically shift into a gear that makes it easier to start after a stop ([start mode]).
 This is not a malfunction.
 The gear set in [Start mode] is not engaged when the pedelec is stopped.
-You may have applied too much pressure on the pedals. ▶ It is easier to change gears if you pedal more gently.
+It is easier to change gears if you pedal more gently.